namanbansal102/Trishul-AI/README.md

 ## 🤝 Use Cases in Action

 ### Example 1: Monthly Employee Payroll
-> *"Schedule 5 STT salary to 100 employees every 1st of the month"*
+> *"Schedule 5 SOMI salary to 100 employees every 1st of the month"*

 Trishul AI automatically:
 - Resolves employee addresses from your address book